All Episodes

 Well, yeah, okay, okay.

-How about if I say, look, I'm willing to let you have an abortion up to the first trimester?
+How about if I say, look, I'm willing to let you have an abortion up to the first trimester.

-What's what's the point of my doing that?
+What's the point of my doing that?

-Some people might say, well, Rush, good move because you're moving the chains.
+Some people might say, well, Rush, good move because you're moving the chains or you are shifting the momentum or whatever.

 But I've still compromised a core value.